Tyriol/IAGL-Associate-Eng-Test/plan.md

 - Understand what is currently happening in the code ✅
 - Add a test for adding a todo ✅
 - Add a post route to allow a todo to be added to memory ✅
-- Add a form on the front-end to allow a user to input ✅their todo item
+- Add a form on the front-end to allow a user to input their todo item ✅
 - Link front-end form to back end to allow a new todo to be added ✅
 - Add some better styling to the front-end ✅

-### If time
+### If time add as not in scope of this user story

-- Add persistent storage
+- Add persistent storage ✅
 - Add error handling
 - Refactor to use ES Modules
 - Refactor to use Async/Await rather than .then
+- Add ability to mark an item as done
+- Add ability to clear todo list